aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 End of tenure
 ^^^^^^^^^^^^^

-CC members can resign voluntarily at any point in time, by informing the CC in writing.
+CC members can resign voluntarily at any point in time, by informing the CC or core developers in writing.

 CC members who do not actively engage with their CC member role responsibilities are expected to resign voluntarily.

 Tenure also ends automatically when a CC member's tenure as core developer ends, e.g., through resignation or inactivity.

+CC membership ends automatically after a person has been in this role for 2 years.
+If the person would like to continue the membership of CC, a new appointment vote has to happen following the procedure as for appointment of a new CC member.
+The vote can be requested by the affected CC member or by any core developer.

 Communications
 ^^^^^^^^^^^^^^